wayne1g/orch/doc/vsrx-service.md

 # service openstack-nova-compute restart
 ```

 This update will add new entry into /var/lib/nova/instances/<uuid>/libvirt.xml for libvirt to create the VM.
 There is a script in vSRX to read this sysinfo and apply it to configuration.
 This is the automatic initial provistioning without manual configuration.

-Then the further provisioning can be done.
+With this initial configuration, network, SSH and web based management are enabled.
+To provisition vSRX by NETCONF, two more configurations are required, [ system services netconf ssh ] and [ security zones security-zone trust interfaces ge-0/0/0.0 host-inbound-traffic system-services all ].
+They can be configured by SSH.
 # 2. vSRX and Contrail
 vSRX can be launched by Contrail service monitor as a service in service chain.
 # 3. Demo of NAT